Interior algebra: Preorders

 SI is the set of all worlds inaccessible from worlds outside S, and SC is the set of all worlds accessible from some world in S. Every interior algebra can be embedded in an interior algebra of the form B(X) for some preordered set X giving the above-mentioned representation as a field of sets (a preorder field).

-This construction and representation theorem is a special case of the more general result for modal algebras and modal frames.
+This construction and representation theorem is a special case of the more general result for modal algebras and Kripke frames.
 In this regard, interior algebras are particularly interesting because of their connection to topology.
 The construction provides the preordered set X with a topology, the Alexandrov topology, producing a topological space T(X) whose open sets are: